hawkeyexl/instructionmanuel/src/pages/doc-detective.md

 - **Detect breaking changes**: Get notified when product updates break existing docs
 - **Integrate with CI/CD**: Run documentation tests as part of your development pipeline

+## Philosophy

+Doc Detective is built on the principle that documentation should be treated as testable assertions of product behavior.
+By applying software testing practices to documentation, teams can build more reliable, maintainable, and user-friendly docs.

 ## Key Features

 ### Automated Testing